+One of the most important tips to learn Spanish is to see where English and Spanish treat seemingly simple things differently.
 Yes, both ser and estar mean “to be” in Spanish, so how can we know when to use one or the other?
-Let’s go briefly over how to conjugate them:
+Let’s go briefly over how to conjugate them in the present tense:

 While ser is used to express things that are permanent, estar is used for temporary situations.
 We use ser to describe nationality, time, relationships, occupation and personal attributes.
 On the other hand, estar is used for locations, emotions and temporary conditions.